ansible/ansible/docsite/latest/rst/playbooks_delegation.rst

 .. versionadded:: 1.3

 By default, Ansible will continue executing actions as long as there are hosts in the group that have not yet failed.
-In some situations, such as with the rolling updates described above, it may be desireable to abort the play when a certain threshold of failures have been reached.
-To acheive this, as of version 1.3 you can set a maximum failure percentage on a play as follows::
+In some situations, such as with the rolling updates described above, it may be desirable to abort the play when a certain threshold of failures have been reached.
+To achieve this, as of version 1.3 you can set a maximum failure percentage on a play as follows::

     - hosts: webservers